TheCahyag/MinecraftAnimation/README.md

 ## TODO
 ### High Priority
-[BUGFIX] Fix Mark Invalid error when un-serializing data
+[BUGFIX] Fix Mark Invalid error when un-serializing data [BUGFIX] After playing the animation for awhile the frames fall out of sync
 ### Medium Priority
 [WIKI] Write basic usage guidelines
 [PERMISSIONS] Setup specific permissions for the usage of flags